Hives

 • Avoid factors that may make hives worse: this includes aspirin and other non-steroidal anti-inflammatory drugs

-(ie ibuprofen or motrin, Aleve,…), alcohol, temperature extremes, exercise.
+(ie ibuprofen or motrin, Aleve,…), alcohol, stress, temperature extremes, exercise.

 • Most urticaria can be controlled with a once daily antihistamine medicine.
 Sometimes more than one